 Remove the tenderloin from pan and tent with aluminum foil to rest.

 Using the same pan, over medium heat, deglaze with chicken stock.
 Add horseradish, Dijon, cream, and cayanne, whisking to combine.
 Let the sauce thicken (it will be bubbling) for about 3 minutes.
 Turn off heat and whisk in butter.
 Add fresh chives and serve over pork (or in my case on the side with an apologetic smile).

-**I used pork chops because its what I had thawed instead of a tenderloin so my cook time/temp was 350 for 20 minutes.
+**I used pork chops because it's what I had thawed instead of a pork tenderloin, so my cook time/temp was 350 for 20 minutes.

-I served this with a spinach salad and mashed potatoes.
+I served this stuffed pork tenderloin with a spinach salad and mashed potatoes.
 Enjoy!

 Blog is the New Black says

 Kita, looks fab!
 My bf is the same way- specifically with onions, too!
 And peppers... and lots of other things he "claims" not to like! 😉